confluentinc/ksql/README.md

 *A Streaming SQL Engine for Apache Kafka™ from Confluent*

-**DEVELOPER PREVIEW**

 KSQL is an open source streaming SQL engine that implements continuous, interactive queries against Apache Kafka™.
 It allows you to query, read, write, and process data in Apache Kafka in real-time, at scale using SQL commands.

 KSQL does not require proficiency with a programming language such as Java or Go, and it does not require you to install and manage a separate processing cluster technology.
 As such, it opens up the world of stream processing to a broader set of users and applications than ever before.

-This release is a DEVELOPER PREVIEW which is free and open-source from Confluent under the Apache 2.0 license.
 KSQL consists of a client and a server component.
 The client is a command line interface (CLI) similar to the CLIs of MySQL or PostgreSQL.
 The server, of which you can run one or many instances, executes those queries for you.

+*Important: This release is a *developer preview* and is free and open-source from Confluent under the Apache 2.0 license.*

 # Installation